LEADING OFF: Steamy starts, Price-Severino at Yankee Stadium | New Country 923

 CANADIAN CURRENCY

 Blue Jays left-hander J.A.
 Happ (10-3, 3.62 ERA) faces the skidding Tigers on Canada Day in Toronto.
-A potential trade target as the July 31 deadline approaches, Happ has won six straight decisions and is unbeaten in eight outings.
+An expected trade target as the July 31 deadline approaches, Happ has won six straight decisions and is unbeaten in eight outings.
 Detroit has lost 11 games in a row overall — and 12 of 14 in Toronto.
 Meanwhile, the Blue Jays have won 10 of 11 at home.

 BAY AREA BOOM